Five approaches to data labeling for machine learning projects

-However, annotating data is often time-consuming and complex.
+Labeling (also known as data annotation) is often time-consuming and complex.
 For example, image recognition systems often require bounding boxes drawn around specific objects, while product recommendation and sentiment analysis systems can require complex cultural knowledge.
 And don't forget that a dataset could contain tens of thousands of samples in need of labeling, if not more.

 Data labeling for machine learning

-Data labeling for machine learning can be broadly classified into the categories listed below:
+Data labeling for machine learning can be broadly classified into five categories.

-In-house: As the name implies, this is when your data labelers are your in-house team of data scientists.
-This approach has a number of immediate benefits: tracking progress is simple, and accuracy and quality levels are reliable.
+In-house: As the name implies, this is when your data labelers are your own team of data scientists.
+This approach has a number of immediate benefits: tracking progress is simple and accuracy and quality levels are reliable.
 However, outside of big companies with internal data science teams, in-house data labeling may not be a viable option.

 Programmed: Programmatic data labeling is the process of using scripts to automatically label data.
 This process can automate tasks including image and text annotation, which eliminates the need for large numbers of human labelers.
 A computer program also does not need rest, so you can expect results much faster than when working with humans.
 However, these procceses are still far from perfect.
 Programmatic data labeling is therefore often combined with a dedicated quality assurance team.
 This team reviews the dataset as it is being labeled.